 Standards and regulations that can apply in this sector include:

-Many quality management systems (particularly in the medical device industry) still remain paper-based, operating as a system of indexed, real-world files containing:
+Many quality management systems (particularly in the medical device industry) still remain paper-based, operating as a system of indexed, real-world files that contain:

 In a paper-based system files are kept up to date manually and used for onboarding, record keeping, investigations, and internal and external audits.
 Regulators and their notified bodies audit these paper records in person before issuing/revoking certifications or sending warning letters requiring remedial action where necessary.